-- 58% had difficulties paying for a 'full' student experience (e.g. going out, participating in sports/societies, attending events) - 40% had difficulties paying for study resources - 30% had difficulties paying for accommodation - 16% had difficulties paying for tuition fees
+- 58% had difficulties paying for a 'full' student experience (e.g. going out, participating in sports/societies, attending events) - 40% had difficulties paying for study resources - 35% had difficulties paying for basic living needs - 30% had difficulties paying for accommodation - 16% had difficulties paying for tuition fees

 Clearly, the impacts of financial hardship are varied, and are felt differently by different people.
-These findings highlight the importance of financial support for students, explored further on the next page.
+These findings highlight the importance of financial support for students, explored further below.